IBMiservices/ibmi-dependencies/README.md

 ### `dependencies.json`

 This file contains information about the dependencies to be cloned.

+**Note:** The current dependencies (APIIBMi and CommandsAPI) are examples to demonstrate the functionality.
+Replace them with your own project dependencies.

 Example:

 ```json
 {